jasonacollins/blog/content/post/2013-02-27-publishing-on-genetic-diversity-and-economic-growth.md

 Should Ashraf and Galor's paper [The ‘Out of Africa’ Hypothesis, Human Genetic Diversity, and Comparative Economic Development](https://jasoncollins.blog/2013/02/the-out-of-africa-hypothesis-human-genetic-diversity-and-comparative-economic-development/) have been published?

-The major critique about whether the paper should have been published comes from the conclusion of an[article in Current Anthropology](https://jasoncollins.blog/2013/01/is-poverty-in-our-genes/):
+The major critique about whether the paper should have been published comes from the conclusion of an [article in Current Anthropology](https://jasoncollins.blog/2013/01/is-poverty-in-our-genes/):

 >Social scientists seeking to explain economic behavior through genetics must exercise particular caution.
 As Benjamin et al. (2012:656) point out, “researchers in this field hold a special responsibility to try to accurately inform the media and the public about the limitations of the science,” especially in studies intended for “social-scientific interventions” (Benjamin 2010:1).
 Without proper methodology and data analysis standards, false positives are likely to be misunderstood as facts, and these can then be mobilized in the political arena.
 Ashraf and Galor’s (2013) paper is based on a fundamental scientific misunderstanding, bad data, poor methodology, and an uncritical theoretical framework.
 While the attempt to create interdisciplinary studies that link anthropology, genetics, and economics is laudable, economists should consult with specialists in those fields to avoid making such uninformed blunders.
 The same should be true of the peer-review process for such interdisciplinary articles.
 >